TinaC/Lit-Share/Readme.md

 > Lit templates can include JavaScript expression.

 > [React JSX](https://reactjs.org/docs/introducing-jsx.html): JSX may remind you of a [template language](https://stackoverflow.com/questions/13654009/executing-javascript-inside-handlebars-template)(such as Handlebars), but it comes with the full power of JavaScript.

+> Handlebars and Mustache are LOGICLESS by design.

 [Expressions in Template, DEMO](https://lit.dev/playground/#sample=examples/expressions)